BrentLab/TFA-evaluation/TFA_Optimization/README.md

 2. python 2.7 or python 3.6
 3. numpy

+Files in Paper datasets directory:

+glucoseInflux_0p02percent_0p2percent_expressionData.csv

+    a csv file of gene expression data published by Ronen and Botstein, 2006 the first series, labeled by timepoints, is gene expression data after glucose influx of 0.02% the second series, labeled by timepoints, is gene expression data after glucose influx of 0.2% duplicate gene expression measurements were removed by dropping the row(s) with less total abs value

+glucoseInflux_2percent_expressionData.csv

+    a csv file of gene expression data published by Apweiler et al, 2012 labeled by timepoints, samples are gene expression data after glucose influx of 2%

+TFdoubleKOexpressionData.csv

+    a csv file of gene expression data published by Sameith et al, 2015 gene expression data of steady state cells with two TF-encoding genes deleted

+zamanExpressionDataRescaled.csv
+zamanSampleKey.csv

+    a csv file of gene expression data published by Zaman et al, 2009 includes time series of various conditions and genotypes, with a key file for looking up sample labels

+zev15minExpressionData.csv
+zevAllExpressionData.csv

+    csv files of gene expression data published by Hackett et al, 2020 includes multiple inductions of TF-encoding genes
+	the first file with 15min timepoint
+	the second file is grouped by timepoints 2.5, 5, 10, 20, 30, 45, 60, and 90min

 Other notes:

 1. code assumes the existence of subdirectories logFiles and modelFiles for logging results during optimization
 2. Gurobi offers free academic licenses for their optimizer at gurobi.com > Academia > Academic Program and Licenses
+3. data in Paper datasets directory can be subsetted to run TFA inference as reported in the paper

 Example run: